fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 ### React/node-application security

-So far during the course we have not touched on information security at all.
+So far during the course we have not touched on information security much.
 We do not have much time this for now either, but fortunately the department has a MOOC-course [Securing Software](https://cybersecuritybase.mooc.fi/module-2.1) for this important topic.

 We will, however, take a look at some things specific to this course.